 Vigil Honor Nominations: Any member of the Order of the Arrow registered in Scouting and in good standing in a regularly chartered lodge is eligible for recommendation to the National Order of the Arrow Committee for elevation to the Vigil Honor provided that, at the time of the recommendation, the individual has been a Brotherhood member for a minimum of two years.
 Under no circumstances should tenure in Scouting or the Order of the Arrow be considered as reason enough for a Vigil Honor recommendation.
 To be eligible for the Vigil Honor, the individual must be a Brotherhood member for a minimum of two years.
 A lodge may nominate a maximum of two percent of their registered Arrowmen once a year, through the Vigil Honor petition, found in the annual lodge re-charter packet.
 At least 50 percent of all nominated must be under 21 at the time of nomination.

 Due to COVID-19, nominations must be submitted via email to firstname.lastname@example.org

 Nomination forms must be submitted via e-mail.
-The nominations forms are due annually in August.
+Adult nominations are expected to be submitted with one or more youth nomination.
+Please contact email@example.com with any concerns.
+The nominations forms are due annually July 31.
 It is very important to attach a photograph to the nomination form, and include a recommended Vigil Honor name with a short explanation for the name.
 Please contact your chapter adviser for phone numbers and addresses.